-SPO: Students will demonstrate a hook slide.
-They will discuss the importance of utilizing the base coach while running bases.
-The signals and techniques used by the base coaches will be described and demonstrated.
+Student Performance Objectives: Demonstrate a hook slide.
+Discuss the importance of utilizing the base coach while running bases.
+Describe and demonstrated the signals and techniques used by the base coaches.

-Details will be offered in the mechanics of pitching, pitch selection, and throwing various types of pitches, including the change up and curve.
+Content: Details will be offered in the mechanics of pitching, pitch selection, and throwing various types of pitches, including the change up and curve.
 Video analysis may be utilized.
 Review of basic catching mechanics and a presentation of advanced instructional techniques involved in pitch calling, blocking balls, throwing out runners, catching foul balls, and directing the defense.
 Repetition will increase the proficiency of skills for those students who repeat the class.